note103/delete/README.md

 # Installation

-1) Download a repogitory or the script `delete.sh`.
+1) Download a repository or the script `delete.sh`.

 2) Run a script.